-The entire process was done within the framework of Entrepreneurship for Kids Program, which was held at the school as an enrichment program.
+The whole process was done as part of the Entrepreneurship for Kids Program, which was taught at school as an enrichment program.

-In the Mordei HaGeta'ot school in Ramat Gan, there are three 4th graders classes.
+In the Mordei HaGetaot school in Ramat Gan, there are three fourth grades.

-All the three classes participated in the first three sessions of the Entrepreneurship for Kids Program.
+All the three classes attended the first three sessions of the Entrepreneurship for Kids Program.

-This familiarity with the program allowed students to decide whether they want to continue to participate in the full program and at the end to establish a project.
+This introduction to the program helped the students decide whether they would like to continue to participate in the full program and, in the end, set up a project.

-The response from the students was very high, but the number of students participating was limited in advance to 17 students, This was so each young entrepreneur could express questions during the program's meetings.
+The students' response was extremely high, but the number of participating students was limited in advance to 17.
+This was done to enable each young entrepreneur to express himself/herself during the program meetings.

-Initially, a number of ideas were very limited, but as students felt more relaxed, they've raised more and more ideas for projects so that it seemed like the flow of ideas suggested by children wouldn't stop.
+At first, the number of ideas was minimal, but the more students felt freer, the more ideas for projects came up.
+Eventually, it seemed like the flow of ideas suggested by children wouldn't stop.

-Ronni approved and rejected project ideas according to her discretion, and the entrepreneur students were given a list of ideas that had been approved to implement:
+Ronni approved and rejected project ideas according to her discretion, and the entrepreneurial students were given back a list of the accepted ideas:

 - Cooking class at school

-- The establishment of an agricultural school garden
+- Setting up an agricultural garden at school

 - Organizing sale days of second-hand toys at school

-- Allocation of room in the school where students could play board games
+- Assigning a room in the school where students could play board games

-- Day of position reshuffles between teachers and students
+- Day of role exchange between teachers and students

-- The establishment of a place in the schoolyard for a classroom buffet
+- Establishing a place in the schoolyard for a buffet

-The selection process of the favored project with the entrepreneurial team was followed by brainstorming and then voting.
+The process of choosing the team's favorite project was followed by brainstorming and then voting.

-The results of the vote according to the reports of Shirley Ben-Yaakov, science teacher and coordinator of the Entrepreneurship for Kids Program at the school:
+Here are the results of the vote, according to a report by Shirley Ben-Yaakov, the science teacher and the EFK program coordinator at the school:

-Last Friday morning there was a charming and a very forthright meeting - where students reached decisions to approve the ideas of Ronni.
+Last Friday morning, there was a charming and very forthright meeting - where students reached decisions on the approved ideas.

-6 Students want to promote the idea of a Dog Adoption Day
+Six students want to promote the idea of finding a warm home for dogs.

-5 Students want to promote the idea of establishing an outdoor dining area
+Five students want to promote the idea of establishing an outdoor dining area.

-Three other students chose two other ideas (exchange roles and agricultural garden, but were ready to join the above two ideas willingly)
+Three other students chose two different ideas - the idea of exchanging roles and the idea of an agricultural garden, but were willing to join the above two ideas.

-Two students were missing, and one student has chosen to join the whatever project wins.
+Two students were missing, and one student chose to join whatever project wins.

-I asked students to think about in terms of the business program ideas which we learned in the meetings with Galit and I suggested they return to the summaries of the meetings.
+I asked the students to think about the ideas in terms of the business plan, which we learned about in the meetings with Galit.
+I also suggested them to go over the summaries of the sessions.

-The students are excited and are looking forward to the nearest Friday to start and operate.
+The students are excited and are looking forward to next Friday to start working on one of the ideas.

 These are the four ideas that came to the final stage:

-The young entrepreneurs have learned that to be successful in implementing the project, they should focus first on one project.
+The young entrepreneurs have learned that to succeed in the realization of a project, they should focus on one project at a time.

-This decision led to a discussion among students on various projects, and arguments raised for each project.
+This insight led to a discussion among the students about the various projects, and they raised arguments for each project idea.

-At the end of this phase, one project was selected to be implemented during this school year: organizing a Dog Adoption Day at school.
+At the end of this phase, one project was chosen to be implemented during this school year: Organizing a Dog Adoption Day.

-Another initiative: the establishment of a seating area in the school yard, that will serve class breakfast, was postponed at this stage for the next school year.
+Another idea of establishing a seating place in the schoolyard, that will serve students when eating breakfast was postponed at this stage for the next school year.

-- Such a project has not been done yet in schools.
+- Such a project has not been done in schools yet.

-- All students participating in Entrepreneurship for Kids Program love dogs and adopted the idea.
+- All students participating in the Entrepreneurship for Kids Program love animals and dogs.

-But after two meetings that dealt with this issue and the importance of a business plan for the success of the project, the students realized that as a preliminary stage to realize their venture, they should prepare a business plan.
+However, after two sessions that dealt with this topic and the importance of the business plan for the success of the venture, the students realized that as a preliminary stage for realizing their venture, they should prepare a business plan.